PinkDiamond1/docs-24/docs/starlark/reference.md

 artifact_uuid = render_templates(
 # A dictionary where the key is the path of the rendered file relative to the root of the archive.
 The value contains the template & the data that needs to be inserted into the template.
 Mandatory
     template_and_data_by_dest_rel_filepath = data,
 # The id of the artifact that gets stored in the file store.
-If you don't specify it Kurtosis will generate a unique one for you
+If you don't specify it Kurtosis will generate a unique one for you.
+Optional
     artifact_uuid = "my-favorite-active"
 )
 # this would print the automatically generated artifact uuid or the one passed in